Someon3lse/Someon3lse/README.md

 My proyects actually are:
 + Some Stupid Captcha's Game, because we need to check if you are a robot with millimeter accuracy.
 Are you a robot?
 + Qubix, a game about blue cubes and... more cubes.
-+ The Piculator, a Pi calculator with the Viète Formula.
 + And More!!

 # For developers...
 In what coding languages you are going to make your apps?